Norecipes - Elevating Everyday Meals

 To get them even chewier, I add brown rice syrup.
 This is a type of sugar consisting mainly of maltose, which has the texture of cold honey.
 It gives the cookies a wonderful chew and a malty flavor that's reminiscent of Ovaltine.

-When mixed together this cookie dough smells and looks like soft Tootsie Rolls, and since there are no eggs, you can eat the raw cookie dough without worrying about food safety issues.
+When mixed together, this cookie dough smells and looks like soft Tootsie Rolls, and since there are no eggs, you can eat the raw cookie dough without worrying as much about food safety issues.

 Like all cookies, you can adjust the degree of chewiness versus crispness by reducing or increasing the time in the oven.
 At 8-9 minutes, they should turn out crisp around the edges and chewy on the inside.
 If you cut that time down to 7-8 minutes, they will be more chewy and tender, and if you increase it past 9 minutes, they will become crisp.
-Just be careful not to burn them as the cookies are dark, to begin with.
+Just be careful not to burn them as the cookies are dark to begin with.
+You'll need to watch them closely.

 📖 Recipe